asafdav/ng-clip/README.md

   If the fallback function is defined to accept an argument named `copy`, that argument will be populated with the text to copy.

-## Example
+## Examples
-You can check out this live example here: http://jsfiddle.net/asafdav/8YQcz/6/
+You can check out this live example here: http://plnkr.co/xwV5Yn see the examples folder for more

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/asafdav/ng-clip/trend.png)](https://bitdeli.com/free "Bitdeli Badge")